List of acute treatments

 |Are they a good option for migraine?||NO. Opioids should be avoided in people with migraine since they carry a high risk of causing chronic migraine and medication overuse headache.
 Only physicians experienced in the management of headache should prescribe opioids to people with migraine.|

 |Are there risks||There are risks including worsening migraine, addiction, and respiratory failure.|

 |Are there side effects?||Constipation, sedation, myoclonus (spasms or jumpy muscles).|

-Many combinations are sold over-the-counter in Canada.
-Most will combine acetaminophen or aspirin combined with caffeine and sometimes a low dose of codeine.
+Many combination products are sold over-the-counter (without a prescription) in Canada.
+Most will combine acetaminophen or aspirin with caffeine and sometimes a low dose of codeine.

-Fiorinal, often used for migraine management in the 1980s, contains barbiturates, anxiolytics that may help through a calming effect, but is very addictive.
+Fiorinal, used frequently for migraine management in the 1980s, contains barbiturates, and anxiolytics that may help through a calming effect, but can be addictive.